retowuest/github-course-starter/_assignments/01-homework.md

   * Argue, based on a theoretical model, for how the case would have played out differently if some factor had been different

 #### Conclusion

+The conclusion can be a restatement of what you said in your paper.
+Note that it should include no new information.